manvel-khnkoyan/jpv/README.md

 ## Multiple Validation

-In case when need to validate types and values together, just need to use two separate patterns.
+If need to validate multiple patterns, you have to use different patterns.

 ```javascript